 This is a follow up story for Shark Wheel.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Zack Fleishman.
 My company is Shark Wheel, where we literally reinvented the wheel.
 My business partner, David Patrick, made a major scientific discovery and from the discovery, a seemingly impossible wheel was born.
 A wheel that was half cube and half-sphere, or more specifically a three-dimensional sine wave that mirrors the shape of shark jaws.
 One piece of David’s discovery shows how Nature always prefers a sine wave motion.
 The way fish and sharks swim, the way radio waves move, the way planets move around the Sun, and even how humans walk with an alternating gait defines a sine wave.

 This biomimetic invention has been University tested, lab tested, and real-world tested.
 Significant advantages were found in longevity, rebound, abrasion resistance, friction in motion, and off-road performance.
 The Shark Wheel is now selling on skateboards, casters, roller skates, luggage, pallet jacks/forklifts and soon to be in the printing industry, on farming equipment, and on medical equipment.

 Shark Wheels are currently in use by Fortune 500 companies in the pallet jack industry, Walmart for skateboards and can be seen on Samsonite luggage, Harley Davidson luggage, and SkyValet luggage.

 Additionally, Shark Wheel can be seen on Shark Tank, the Discovery Channel, FedEx commercials, and much more.